PRANAYBHUMAGOUNI/Adzuna_Job_Vacancies/README.md

 - **Data Storage:** Storing extracted data in a Pandas DataFrame for easy manipulation and analysis.
 - **Error Handling:** Implementing try-except blocks to manage potential errors during scraping and navigation.

+## Assumptions

+Here are some assumptions I want you to keep in mind while using this project:

+1. **Internet Connectivity:** I assume we need to have a stable internet connection because the application needs to access the Adzuna website for scraping job listings.
+Without it, the scraping process won't work.

+2. **WebDriver Compatibility:** It's important that we have installed the correct version of Microsoft Edge WebDriver that matches your version of the Microsoft Edge browser.
+If there's a mismatch, we may encounter errors when trying to run the application.

+3. **Website Structure:** I've designed the scraping logic based on the current structure of the Adzuna website.
+If they change their HTML layout or class names, we'll need to update the XPath or CSS selectors in the code accordingly.

+4. **Python Environment:** I assume we need to be familiar with Python and have a suitable development environment set up, like Anaconda or virtualenv.
+This will help us run the script without issues.

+5. **Ethical Scraping:** Lastly, I trust that we'll adhere to ethical scraping practices and comply with Adzuna's terms of service regarding data usage.
+It's important to respect their guidelines while using this tool.

 ## Sample Output

 Upon running the Adzuna_Job_Vacancies.ipynb, you should see output similar to the following: